Skip to main content

 Description

 CVE-2026-4488 is a high-severity buffer overflow vulnerability in the UTT HiPER 1250GW device firmware up to version 3.
 2. 7-210907-180535.
-The flaw exists in the strcpy function within the /goform/setSysAdm file, where improper handling of the GroupName argument allows an attacker to overflow a buffer.
-This vulnerability can be exploited remotely without authentication or user interaction, making it highly dangerous.
+The flaw exists in the strcpy function within the /goform/setSysAdm endpoint, where improper handling of the GroupName argument allows an attacker to overflow a buffer.
+This vulnerability can be exploited remotely without authentication or user interaction, potentially leading to full compromise of the device.
 Although no known exploits are currently observed in the wild, a public exploit is available, increasing the risk of exploitation.
-Successful exploitation could lead to arbitrary code execution, compromising device confidentiality, integrity, and availability.
-Organizations using this device should prioritize patching or mitigating this vulnerability to prevent potential attacks.
+The vulnerability impacts confidentiality, integrity, and availability with high severity (CVSS 8.
+7).
+Organizations using this device should prioritize patching or mitigating this issue to prevent unauthorized access or device takeover.

 AI-Powered Analysis